+F2-first page

-F2-first page displays the first page of the report, setting the next page pointer to Page 2.
+displays the first page of the report, setting the next page pointer to Page 2.

+F3-last page

-- F3-last page completes the report to disk, then displays the last report page, excluding the recap page.
+completes the report to disk, then displays the last report page, excluding the recap page.
 Note that this option can take a lot of time if the report is large.
+At any time, pressing the <Interrupt> key will stop the search for the last page, and print the page being produced at the time the interrupt is requested.

+F4-search

-At any time, pressing the <Interrupt> key will stop the search for the last page, and print the page being produced at the time the interrupt is requested. - F4-search issues a prompt for search text, and processes report pages, starting with the next page, until a page containing that text is found.
-Like the "last page" search, the text search can be stopped by pressing the <Interrupt> key.
+issues a prompt for search text, and processes report pages, starting with the next page, until a page containing that text is found.
+Like the "last page" search, pressing the <Interrupt> key can stop the text search.